kevfoste/game/hackathon-steps/step4.md

 - Create a sandbox repo to play in

-Follow instructions in Probot readme
+- Follow instructions in Probot readme

-Don't forget to upload an avatar, or it uses yours and it might be confusing.
+- Don't forget to upload an avatar, or it uses yours and it might be confusing.

-Step 2: Finish configuring the app
+#### Step 2: Finish configuring the app

-set up `ENV` variables, following the instructions
+- Set up `ENV` variables in your Glitch Remix, following the instructions

-Step 3: Test our app
+#### Step 3: Test our app

-Create a new issue!
+- Create a new issue!

-Did the app respond?
+- Did the app respond?
 Yay!
 Otherwise, let's troubleshoot!

-### Part 2: Let's add a twist
+### Part 4: Adding a twist on our App

 Now, let's change our code up.
 Instead of replying to new issues, let's triage them.
 The goal is to build an app that will look at incoming issues, and classify them as "bug reports", "feature requests", or "questions" automatically for us!
 Let's use some fun NLP for that.